Brussels has been an economic and cultural centre of Europe since the Middle Ages.

 Around Brussels there are more than 40 murals depicting scenes from comic books.
 A map is available from the tourist office to help you plan a comic-themed walking tour.
 A visit to the Hergé Museum is a must for fans of Tintin.
 Located just outside of the capital, it is dedicated to the life’s work of Georges Prosper Remi — better known as Hergé — the reporter-sleuth’s creator.

 A statue of a little boy peeing in a fountain may seem an odd choice for a cultural icon, but Manneken-Pis is a Belgian national treasure and one of the capital’s top attractions.
+Therefore, you may be a little surprised to learn that the statue at the fountain is actually a stand-in.
+You can see the original at the Brussels City Museum in Grand Place.
 On special occasions, Manneken-Pis is dressed in elaborate costumes selected by a special committee.
-His expansive wardrobe of some 900 costumes is held at the Brussels City Museum in Grand Place.
+His expansive wardrobe of some 900 outfits is also held at the museum.

 Brussels has a superb range of art and history museums.
 The collection of fine arts museums under the Royal Museums of Fine Arts of Belgium umbrella covers everything from Flemish masters to surrealism.
 The pleasantly surprising Musical Instruments Museum houses instruments dating back to the 1500s.
 An audio guide allows visitors to hear what they sound like when played.
 Several Brussels museums are open for free in the afternoon of the first Wednesday of the month.
 The Brussels Card provides entrance to over 30 museums during a set time period.